Skip to main content

 Municipal Building

-Completed in 1929, the edifice was built to house the Municipal Council and was originally known as the Municipal Building.
-The Municipal Council had been formally established in 1856 to oversee the maintenance of public infrastructure and the provision of water, electricity, and gas in Singapore.
-Initially, it operated from rooms in the Town Hall before moving to other locations in the town area; it eventually into the Municipal Building upon the structure's completion.
+Completed in 1929, the building was originally known as the Municipal Building and was constructed to accommodate the Municipal Council.
+Established in 1856, the council was responsible for maintaining public infrastructure and overseeing the supply of water, electricity, and gas in Singapore.
+It initially operated from rooms in the Town Hall (today's Victoria Theatre) before relocating to various sites in the town area, and eventually settling into the Municipal Building upon its completion.

-Prior to land reclamations in the 20th century, the Municipal Building was part of Singapore’s seafront Neoclassical façade.
-Vessels approaching the harbour or sailing past would be greeted by the sight of the impressive colonial buildings that exhibited the prowess and might of the British Empire.
+Before 20th-century land reclamation efforts, the Municipal Building formed part of Singapore’s seafront Neoclassical façade.
+Ships approaching the harbour or passing by would be met with the sight of grand colonial structures, symbolising the strength and influence of the British Empire.

 The Japanese delegation leaving the Municipal Building after the surrender ceremony inside. | IMAGE: WIKIMEDIA COMMONS/@CHARLES TRUSLER